muturi-cyber/-CULINARY-CONNECT/README.md

 1. The primary objective is to create a recipe Recommendation system, a Sentiment Analysis Model to enhance user satisfaction through personalized recipe suggestions and improved engagement across diverse culinary experiences.

-2. Improve decision making with data driven insights by identifying popular recipes and trends through sentimental analysis, understanding the pain points of customers eg ingredient availability etc., optimizing recipe suggestions based on positive and negative feedback.
+2. Improve decision-making with data-driven insights by identifying popular recipes and trends through sentimental analysis, understanding the pain points of customers eg ingredient availability, etc., and  optimizing recipe suggestions based on positive and negative feedback.

-3. Increasing revenue and platform growth by driving traffic to food blogs, e-commerce stores and cooking classes.
-Boosting engagement for advertisers, chefs and food businesses on the platform.
+3. Increasing revenue and platform growth by driving traffic to food blogs, e-commerce stores, and cooking classes.
+Boosting engagement for advertisers, chefs, and food businesses on the platform.

 ### Stakeholders